iappyx/iappyxOS/README.md

   <img src="docs/screenshot_6_preview.png" width="24%" />
 </p>

-*My Apps • Create • 48 Demos • Generated Radio App • Icon Editor • Preview with Console*
+*My Apps • Create • 60+ Demos • Generated Radio App • Icon Editor • Preview with Console*

 ## What it does

 - **AI-generated App** — describe your app in plain language, let an AI generate the code, preview it, and build
 - **Website as App** — turn any website into a lightweight standalone app (1MB, no bridges, sandboxed)
-- **Demo Apps** — 48 pre-built apps to test native bridges (camera, GPS, NFC, sensors, audio, SQLite, and more)
+- **Demo Apps** — 60+ pre-built apps to test native bridges (camera, GPS, NFC, BLE, SSH, network shares, and more)

 Every generated app is a real signed APK that appears in your Android launcher.
 You can share it, uninstall it, or update it — just like any app.